-- 1. In the config directory of the Publishing Service, enable the sc.publishing.contentavailability.xml file. - 2.
+- Copy sitecore\Sitecore.Framework.Plugin.Publishing\config\ sc.publishing.contentavailability.xml.disabled to the sitecoreruntime \<environment>\config directory of the Publishing Service, then enable the file by removing the .disabled extension. - 2.
 Restart the Publishing Service. - 3.
 With DEBUG logging enabled, ensure that the Content Availability status is set to ON.